djfurman/dotfiles/readme.md

 2. Link iCLoud account
 3. Enable FileValut
 4. Enable your Firewall
-5. Install Xcode
-6. Open Xcode & accept the license agreement
+5. Install and open Xcode to accept the license agreement
 7. Install macOS Command Line Tools by running `xcode-select --install`
-8. Generate yourself some OpenSSH keys, add them to your GitHub account
+8. Generate yourself some OpenSSH keys, add them to your GitHub account `ssh-keygen -t ed25519 -C "My Name & Computer"`
 5. Clone this repo to `~/.dotfiles`
 7. Copy the example env file to your active one `cp .env.example .env`
 7. Update your personal stuff into the `.env` file